 Myth: White wines go best only with fish and fowl; reds with meat and spicier fare.

-It's is a rule of thumb, but experiment.
+It's a rule of thumb, but experiment.
 It's as important to focus on the meal's spices and sauces as on its primary ingredients.
 As a rule, richer dishes go best with full-bodied wine, including most cabernet sauvignons and zinfandels, and many chardonnays.
-Good choices for spicy foods include semi-dry white wines such as gewürztraminers, Rieslings, and pinto grigios.
-Lighter fare generally pairs nicely with lighter wines, including many bottles of the red varietals such as gamay (used to make Beaujolais) and pinot noir, and of white varietals such as sauvignon blanc, pinot grigio, and dry Riesling.
+Good choices for spicy foods include pinot grigios and semi-dry whites such as gewürztraminers and rieslings.
+Lighter fare generally pairs nicely with lighter wines, including many bottles of the red varietals such as gamay (used to make Beaujolais) and pinot noir, and of white varietals such as sauvignon blanc, pinot grigio, and dry riesling.